 9. Work with a grief therapist- Find an understanding therapist who can help you make sense of your loss and process your grief.
 Our society doesn’t do grief well and fortunately, it’s not something most of have lots of experience with.
 It can be difficult to manage the often quite difficult and conflicting feelings.
 An experienced grief counselor can help you learn helpful coping skills to deal with the pain caused by loss.

 The holidays bring an added layer of stress when grieving.
 It’s important to find ways to manage.
 These 9 ways outlined above can help you survive the holidays while grieving.
 If you are finding it difficult to cope with your grief, it might mean that you could benefit from grief counseling.
 Grief Counseling can help you understand how and why you feel stuck so that you can move forward in your grief journey.
-Call me today to schedule a free 15-minute consultation.
+Reach out today schedule a free 15-minute consultation with Charlotte Shuber, our grief counseling specialist.
+Contact Us.